The best books for bipolar disorder

 - The steps to formulate a support and crisis plan.

 Be sure to take some time to read through the different book descriptions as some have very different content.
 If you want something to work with as you learn to better live with bipolar, you may want one of the workbooks that include worksheets and lessons for practical learning.
 Instead, you may prefer to just read patient stories or doctor’s advice.
 If you have Bipolar II, you may want the book that was specifically written for that disorder.

-Overall, my favorite is The Bipolar Disorder Survival Guide.
+Overall, my favorite of the books for bipolar disorder is The Bipolar Disorder Survival Guide.
 Not only does it give up to date information on treatment options and plans, it also is very helpful with how friends and family can help someone with the diagnosis.
 That said, I don’t believe you can go wrong with any of the books mentioned here.